 Please note: If you would like to offer a CNE program, an NCEC Nurse Planner must be actively involved in the planning, implementation and evaluation of the continuing education activity.
 The NCEC Nurse Planner is knowledgeable of the CNE process and is responsible for adherence to the ANCC criteria.
 See NCEC Members and Contact Information.

-The Dartmouth-Hitchcock Nursing Continuing Education Council is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+The Dartmouth Health Nursing Continuing Education Council is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 Nursing contact hours are awarded for educational activities that meet American Nurses Credentialing Center (ANCC) criteria for CNE.
 That is defined as "learning activities intended to build upon the educational and experiential bases of the professional RN for the enhancement of practice, education, administration, research, or theory development, to the end of improving the health of the public and RNs’ pursuit of their professional career goals."
 (2015 ANCC Primary Accreditation Provider Application Manual)